yiwang12/SampleClock/tutorial/tutorial.md

-Here's the enhanced tutorial with detailed comments about inputs and outputs:

 # SampleClock Package Tutorial

 ## Overview
 SampleClock is an R package for integrating and analyzing multi-modal single-cell data across samples, specifically designed for pseudotime inference and gene expression pattern analysis.
+This tutorial will guide you through the process of analyzing paired RNA-seq and ATAC-seq data to identify temporal patterns in gene expression.

 ## Installation
+This section covers the installation of SampleClock and its dependencies.
+SampleClock can be installed directly from GitHub using devtools.

 ```R
 # Install devtools if not already installed